pottedmeat7/OpenVR-WalkInPlace/Readme.md

 Download the newest installer from the [release section](https://github.com/pottedmeat7/OpenVR-WalkInPlace/releases) and then execute it.
 Don't forget to exit SteamVR before installing/de-installing.

+If you also use OpenVR-InputEmulator you can use the 'OpenVR-WalkInPlace-OVRIE-driver.exe' installer.

 # Documentation

 ## Configuration Examples